List of all U-boats

 General notes on this boat

 14 Feb 1945.
-After U-989 was sunk 2 men managed to escape, but both died before reaching the surface.
+Two men managed to escape after U-989 was sunk, but both died before reaching the surface.
 One was the commander, Oblt Hardo von Roithberg.
 It was his 27th birthday.

 This boat was fitted with a Schnorchel underwater-breathing apparatus in October 1944.

 Read more about the Schnorchel and see list of fitted boats.